lars1702/larshansen_dev/src/Design plan.md

 Stack

 - Typescript
-- Next.js ( React-framework )
-- GraphQL with Apollo
 - PostgreSQL
-- Redis?
-ElasticSearch?

 Features

 - AMP?

 1. Public side
    Create front page

 - About me and this page
   - This page is made by me, mainly using React, GraphQL and PostgreSQL.
   - <a>click here</a> to see a list of all the libraries, packages and relevant resources I used to build this website, and what I've used them for
 - Projects?
 - Interests and articles
 - Resume / CV downloadable

 2. Private side
    Create login page passport (Google, Github)
-- Save user stuff in database, just for the pure fun and joy of doing that
-  - uuid
-  - name
-  - login method
-  - contact info?
-  - user type (for permission purposes?)

 Create a list of cool developer resources by category.
 User interface that makes it easy to add more types, and edit the ones that are there.
 Save in database with PSQL

 - Name
 - Docs website
 - Tag (like "css tool", "JS frontend framework", "database", "NOSQL")
 - etc

 Examples of resources:

 - CSS-modules
 - Gatsby.js
 - Mithril.js